dydi22/dydi22/README.md

 ## Hi there 👋

+I'm a second-year student at the University of Virginia majoring in the new Data Science program.
 <!--
 **dydi22/dydi22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.